-Raquel Sakristan is a multidisciplinary artist, whose projects erase limits between aesthetic codes, techniques and artistic languages.
-After finishing a Masters Degree in Visual Arts (Complutense University of Madrid, Spain), she began to research collective creative processes.
-In New York she worked in public spaces, exploring the possibilities of Art to connect radically different social contexts and realities.
-Subsequently she developed projects with adolescents in Ghana and Beijing, and worked with elderly populations in rural areas.
-Recently she has collaborated with people with intellectual diversity and psychiatric problems to share ideas and knowledge through their artistic expression.
+Raquel Sakristán is a multidisciplinary artist whose projects erase the limits between aesthetic codes, techniques and artistic languages.
+She works in public spaces, exploring collective creative processes and the possibilities of connecting radically different social contexts and realities through art.
+She developed projects with adolescents, worked with elderly populations in rural areas, and also collaborated with people with intellectual disabilities to create spaces for sharing ideas and knowledge through means of artistic expression.

 Floating Structure is a collaborative art project, which was developed together with Startti residential home inhabitants, and continued with the residents of the Myötätuuli mental health rehabilitation centre.
 Floating Structure places special relevance on the sharing and exhibiting the participants’ creative skills and concerns.
 The project waters dormant seeds of creativity by stimulating the residents to express and visualize aspects of their inner world.
 The Floating Structure created for Art Ii Biennial revealed and shaped the results of these processes.